jdjakub/BootstrapLab/README.md

 If you expand `object_vt`, you should see it has a `-hello-world` property.
 The initial hyphen marks a method name, as opposed to the name of some 'private' property.

-Since all objects have a vtable, and all vtables pass unhandled messages to their parent, and `object_vt` is at the end of this delegation chain -- all objects in the sytem now respond to the message `hello-world`.
+Since all objects have a vtable, and all vtables pass unhandled messages to their parent, and `object_vt` is at the end of this delegation chain -- all objects in the system now respond to the message `hello-world`.

 Including `e` from earlier:
 ```javascript